 'If you decide to adopt swaddling, this should be done for each day and night time sleep as part of a regular routine; use thin materials, do not swaddle above the shoulders, never put a swaddled baby to sleep on their front, do not swaddle too tight, check the baby’s temperature to ensure they do not get too hot.'

 In order to avoid the risk of SIDS, it's a good idea not to keep any unnecessary items in your baby's cot.
 'We recommend babies are slept in cots or Moses baskets that are kept as clear as possible and specifically advise; No pillows or duvets; no cot bumpers; no soft toys; no loose bedding; no products (such as wedges or straps) that will keep your baby in one sleeping position.'
 Says the Lullaby Trust.

 You can also use it on the changing mat, and as a cover-up while breastfeeding in public if you want.
 You can use a baby muslin to pat bottoms dry after changing nappies, to play peek-a-boo, at bath time as a washcloth or even as a towel, and also as a teething toy: they're great for chewing or sucking on.

 The NHS doesn't recommend using any spare piece of fabric on your unattended baby to avoid suffocation, however, under supervision, a baby muslin is a must-have baby essential.

-The best baby muslins and where to buy them
+The muslin cloths for babies and where to buy them

 You NEED aden + anais muslins in your life.
 Not only do they do the job of any normal muslin, but they're also SUPER SOFT and really gorgeous too.
 This jungle design is far too cute and there are loads of designs available, from bright colours to soft pastels and monochrome, too.
 LOVE THEM.